-Edna P. Drake, Chief of Public Safety One Jackson Place on Tougaloo View Drive 601-977-7876 edrake@tougaloo.edu
+Chief of Public Safety One Jackson Place on Tougaloo View Drive 601-977-7876

 Public Safety officers are available 24/7/365 to respond to emergency/crisis incidents as well as non-emergency reports.
-Public Safety staff can assist with medical escorts, connecting students to after hour resources, the on-call Division of Student Affairs staff, or an on-call nurse.
+Public Safety staff can assist with medical escorts, connecting students to after hour resources, the on-call Division of Student Services staff, or an on-call nurse.
 They can provide assistance with contacting the Jackson Police Department to make a report to law enforcement or obtain a Protection from Abuse order.